web2py/py4web/docs/chapter-03.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On ``deployment_tools/docker`` there is a simple Dockerfile for quickly running a py4web container.
 There is also
 a docker-compose.yml file for setting up a more complex multi-container with PostgreSQL.
+A ready docker example based on the Scaffold application can be cloned from this repository <https://github.com/macneiln/docker-py4web-scaffold>

 Note that you can use them also with Podman, which has the advantage of does not requiring sudo and does not
 running any background daemon.